ppgeyser/appt-scheduler/README.md

 # appt-scheduler

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It also utilizes localStorage at http://localhost:3000.
+You may need to clear any preexisting data in localStorage at this location to prevent any bugs from occurring.
+[Here are some instructions for how to do this.](https://www.leadshook.com/help/how-to-clear-local-storage-in-google-chrome-browser/)

 ## Available Scripts